ktbs/ktbs/doc/source/concepts/method.rst

 as described in the `FSA4streams documentation <http://fsa4streams.readthedocs.org/en/latest/syntax.html>`_, with the following specificities:

-* Obsels are fed to the FSA with their *end* timestamp, and``max_duration`` constraints apply to those.

-* When reaching a terminal state, an obsel will be generated, with an obsel type named after the state identifier.
-  The latter must therefore *be a URI*, either absolute or relative to the computed trace's model URI.

-  The produced obsel will have no attribute, but will have ``ktbs:hasSourceObsel`` links to all the obsels participating in the pattern.

 * The default matcher (even if not explicitly specified) is ``obseltype``: each ``transition.condition`` is interpreted as an obsel type URI (either absolute or relative to the source trace's model URI),